Spirit of the Glass

 Spirit of the Glass is a 2004 Philippine supernatural horror film written and directed by Jose Javier Reyes.
-The film stars Rica Peralejo, with the supporting cast includes Marvin Agustin, Dingdong Dantes, Ciara Sotto, Drew Arellano, and Jake Cuenca.
+The film stars Rica Peralejo, with the supporting cast includes Marvin Agustin, Dingdong Dantes, Ciara Sotto, Drew Arellano, and Jake Cuenca and follows a group of people moving into a house by playing on a ouija board only for them to encounter supernatural elements from the past.

 Produced with Canary Films and distributed by Octoarts Films, the film was theatrically released on December 25, 2004, as one of the official entries at the 30th Metro Manila Film Festival.
 A sequel entitled Spirit of the Glass 2: The Haunted was released in 2017.